HAS-Tools-2023/homework-c-acke/Homework_Submissions/Weekly_Assignments/acke_HW9.md

 ### HWRS 501
 ### Forecast 9

+### Grade: 8/9
+Readability: 2.75/3
+    - There were comments throughout but a lot of them were notes on things that could be done differently and not all steps were clearly commented.
+Totally fine to have notes to yourself in drafts but for this graded script the assignment was to provide as close to a clean code as possible with just comments on whats happening along the way for other people running the code.
+    - In general your variable names were good but some of them were very long and specific to the date range you are testing.
+I would consider how to make this code more generalizable with your variable names.
+Style: 2.75/3
+    - Consider adding some breaks to your code to make the sections clearer
+    - There were still multiple linting issues with spaces around function parameters and comments that I cleaned up.
+Hopefully some of the things I cleaned up for you will answer the questions you had about linting below.
+Feel free to stop by office hours if you have more questions though.
+Code:  2.25/3
+    - The code wouldn't run because of local file paths (-0.5).
+    - I left some comments throughout your code on ways you can make it more efficient.
+    - Overall the biggest suggestion I have is to modify your code so that its not all hard coded to a specific forecast date and that your variable names are more flexible.
+    - I would also suggest you experiment a bit more with creating functions.
+The mean one from class is a good starting point but I would like to see you expand from there.

 **Forecast**
 My forecast for week one is 132.34, and my forecast for week two is 137.87.